 These are the perfect dessert for kids.
 I cringe when I see children (well anyone really lol) eating a candy bar.
 It’s pure chemically refined sugar that only damages the body and lowers the immune system.
 Why would we want to put disease creating “food” into our bodies when there are healthier versions of almost any food you might be craving?
 You don’t have to be raw or vegan to enjoy these.
 I’ve shared these with my neighbors, family and friends and they all love them, and I know you will too!

 These bars are more than just a dessert.
 They can be a snack or even breakfast.
 They contain protein, calcium, magnesium and fiber so they’re quite filling and satisfying.
-They can be stored either in the freezer for a month or in the fridge for 5-7 days.
+They can be stored either in the freezer for a month or in the fridge for about 7 days.

 Keeping desserts like these in your kitchen and healthy snacks ready to eat when the cravings come will help you have success in sticking with your resolve to make healthier choices.
 So make sure to always have some on hand.